-FIG. 169.-Old poliomyelitis anterior acuta.
+FIG. 162.-Old poliomyelitis anterior acuta.
 Paralysis and atrophy of biceps, triceps, and deltoid on left side, with arrested growth of humerus.

-FIG. 170.-Tabetic arthropathy of both knees and of right foot.
+FIG. 163.-Tabetic arthropathy of both knees and of right foot.
 The patient's right leg is tied to the chair to prevent involuntary tabetic movements.

-The most typical trophic changes in joints-the so-called arthropathies-are met with in tabes (constituting Chacot's joint), in syringomyelia, and in some cases of leprosy.
+The most typical trophic changes in joints-the so-called arthropathies, are met with in tabes (constituting Charcot's joint), in syringomyelia, and in some cases of leprosy.
 In tabetic cases well-marked syphilitic arterial changes have been found in the affected joints.
-Hence it has been held that vascular rather than purely nervous influences may be the primary cause of such arthropathies.
-On the other hand, experimental traumata of joints in animals without syphilitic infection, but in which the limb had previously been rendered anæsthetic by division of the posterior roots, have produced typical arthropathies.
+Hence it is probable that vascular rather than purely nervous influences are the primary cause of such arthropathies.
+The large joints are more liable to be affected, the knee and the tarso-metatarsal joint being the joints most commonly attacked in tabes (Fig. 163), the shoulder in syringomyelia bones.
+Fractures of the articular ends are common, both in tabetic and in syringomyelic joints.
+The ligaments become lax and the joint abnormally mobile, so that in the knee we may be able to produce lateral passive movements, or even to bend the joint into all sorts of curious positions (Fig. 169).
+The joint is sometimes distended with a glairy gelatinous

+Barré, J. G. Psychologie und Neurologie, 1913, ff.
+5 and 6.

-FIG. 171. - Syringomyelia with arthropathy of left shoulder-joint.
+FIG. 164.-Syringomyelia with arthropathy of left shoulder-joint.
 Atrophy of intrinsic muscles of left hand.